Sensitivity to longitudinal vector boson scattering and doubly-charged Higgs boson production in $\mathbf{W^\pm W^\pm jj}$ at future hadron colliders: Event Selection

 \section{Event Selection}

-Signal ($W^\pm W^\pm jj$) events are characterized by the presence of two high transverse momentum ($p_T$) same-charge leptons (electrons or muons, denoted by $l$), large missing transverse momentum ($E^{miss}_T$) and two forward/backward jets with large di-jet invariant mass ($M_{jj}$).
-In this analysis, events with $\tau$ leptons are only considered when the $\tau$ decays leptonically.
-The event selection was optimized for $\sqrt{s} = 100$~TeV to maximize the background rejection and enhance the signal, and then applied to all $\sqrt{s}$ values under study.
+Signal (\ssWWVBS) events are characterized by the presence of two high transverse momentum ($p_T$) same-charge leptons (electrons or muons, denoted by $\ell$), large missing transverse momentum ($E^{miss}_T$) and two forward/backward jets with large di-jet invariant mass ($M_{jj}$).
+In this analysis, events with $\tau$ leptons are only considered when the $\tau$ decays leptonically (to $e$ or $\mu$).
+A combination of single and double lepton triggers are used in ATLAS and CMS EW same-sign WW measurements~\cite{CMS:2020etf} to ensure a trigger efficiency above 99\% for events in the analysis fiducial region.
+For the results reported in this study, it is assumed that a similar trigger selection efficiency can be achieved with the future FCC detectors.

+For simplicity, the event selection was optimised for $\sqrt{s} = 100$~TeV to maximize the background rejection and enhance the signal and then applied to all $\sqrt{s}$ values under study.
+The di-lepton invariant mass ($M_{\ell\ell}$) was required to be at least 60 GeV in order to minimize the background contribution from low mass Drell-Yan processes.
+To eliminate leptons from Z bosons, the invariant mass of a pair of electrons or muons was required to be away from the Z mass by at least 10 GeV.

+A large di-jet invariant mass of at least 2 TeV was required in order to satisfy the VBS topology.
+This requirement was significantly more restrictive compared to the typical $M_{jj}>500$ GeV requirement used in the corresponding LHC measurements~\cite{Sirunyan:2020gyx, ATLAS:2023sua, ATLAS:2025wuw, CMS:2020etf}.
+While the more restrictive requirement used in this paper is not optimal for the sensitivity to \ssWWVBSLL~production, it greatly reduces the contributions from the backgrounds such as those in which lepton charge is misidentified or those in which jets mimic leptons.
+These highly detector-specific background processes are typically estimated using data-driven methods and have negligible contributions for events with $M_{jj}>2$ TeV~\cite{Sirunyan:2020gyx, ATLAS:2023sua} at the LHC.
+For the purposes of this study, it is assumed that the contribution of these background processes, primarily arising from events where a hadron or a lepton from a hadron decay passes the lepton selection~\cite{ATLAS:2022swp}, remains negligible at higher center-of-mass energies considered here.

 Table~\ref{tab:eventselectionTable} gives a summary of all object and event selection cuts applied in this analysis.
-The distributions of events as a function of the invariant mass of the two jets with leading $p_T$ ($M_{jj}$), the invariant mass of the two leptons ($M_{ll}$), the separation in azimuthal angle $\phi$ between the two leading jets in $p_T$ ($\Delta \phi_{jj}$) and the separation in pseudorapidity $\eta$ between the two leading jets in $p_T$ ($\Delta \eta_{jj}$) after the full selection requirements are shown in Figure~\ref{fig:distributionsAfterCuts-27TeV} for $\sqrt{s} = 27$~TeV, in Figure~\ref{fig:distributionsAfterCuts-50TeV} for $\sqrt{s} = 50$~TeV and in Figure~\ref{fig:distributionsAfterCuts-100TeV} for $\sqrt{s} = 100$~TeV.
+The distributions of events as a function of the separation in azimuthal angle $\phi$ between the two leading jets in $p_T$ ($\Delta \phi_{jj}$) are shown in Figure~\ref{fig:preFitDPhijj} for all the three center-of-mass energies.